Page is loading...

 SMSU Upper Conference Center

-Attend GOLD College Kickoff and hear directly from course professors, register for classes, and more!
+Attend GOLD College Kickoff and hear directly from course instructors, register for classes, and more!

-Choose 1-2 classes ($75) 3-4 classes ($110).
+Choose 1 class ($75) 2-4 classes ($110).
 Option to take additional classes for $10 each.
-Participants can choose to attend classes either in person or via Zoom.
-Classes offered ‘In Person Only’ are outlined below.
 Some courses will include nominal fees for supplies.

 Class schedule